Socialist Left (Argentina)

 Socialist Left (Izquierda Socialista; IS), officially registered as the Left for a Socialist Option (Izquierda por una Opción Socialista), is a Trotskyist political party in Argentina.
 It was founded in 2006 as a split from the Socialist Workers' Movement.
 It is the Argentine section of International Workers' Unity – Fourth International.
-It is one of three parties that make up the Workers' Left Front.
+It is one of four parties that make up the Workers' Left Front.

 Members include Liliana Olivero, a former deputy in the provincial legislature in Córdoba Province, Argentina, Angélica Lagunas, a provincial deputy in Neuquén Province, Mercedes de Mendieta, a deputy in the Autonomous City of Buenos Aires, and Graciela Calderón, a deputy in Buenos Aires Province.